wiligl/docs/source/configure/smtp-email.rst

 Postfix
 ~~~~~~~

+Note: You also have to configure the Mattermost Console > "Notifications" settings.

 -  Make sure Postfix is installed on the machine where Mattermost is
    installed
 -  Set **SMTP Username** to **(empty)**